 It’s also easy to get from Blarney Castle to downtown Cork by bus.

 Peruse the English Market.
 The English Market is an indoor market from the 18th Century.
-There’s so many food stalls – trust me, you won’t be able to leave without buying at least one thing to eat.
+There are so many food stalls – trust me, you won’t be able to leave without buying at least one thing to eat.
 The inside of the English Market is also really gorgeous!
 It seemed really well-kept to me when I visited.

 Walk around University College Cork.
 UCC has a gorgeous campus.
 What more is there to say?
 If I hadn’t studied in Dublin, I probably would’ve tried to study in Cork!